Garrison, County Fermanagh

 Garrison is a village near Lough Melvin in County Fermanagh, Northern Ireland.
 The Roogagh River runs through the village.
 In the 2021 census it had a population of 411 people.
 It is situated within Fermanagh and Omagh district.

 Toponymy

 The village's name comes from a military barracks and its garrison of troops established in the village by William III of England, following the Battle of Aughrim in 1691.

 History

 Garrison was one of several border villages in Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

 The Melvin Hotel, previously owned by the McGovern family, was blown up in January 1972 during the middle of a Catholic wedding reception, by the IRA, reportedly as retaliation for allowing members of the security forces to stay on the premises.

 The Police Service of Northern Ireland came under gun attack in the town on 21 November 2009.

 Tourism

 Tourist activities in the area include golfing, fishing, hill-walking, water sports, horse-riding, cycling, camping and caving.
 The Lough Melvin Holiday Centre is in the area.
-There are two pubs (The Melvin Bar and The Riverside Bar) and a restaurant (The Bilberry).